Toward Maximum Independence - Transforming Lives Since 1981

 To further assure the dignity and personal safety of every recipient of TMI services, it is the policy of TMI that physical and psychological abuse is prohibited.
 This includes corporal punishment, humiliation, exploitation and other adverse procedures.
-Adults with developmental disabilities previously living in state hospitals or group homes are today able to live in their own apartments or homes and have meaningful jobs in the community.
+Adults with intellectual and developmental disabilities previously living in state hospitals or group homes are today able to live in their own apartments or homes and have meaningful jobs in the community.
 Children once placed in institutions or group homes are today reunited with their families with in-home support or an alternative family where they can receive the benefits of family life as opposed to congregate care.

 In addition to several Program Development Fund grants over the years, in 2006 TMI was awarded a $118,000 grant by the California State Council on Developmental Disabilities.
 The grant entitled Project SEARCH, was a replication of the progressive, innovative, state and national award winning employment program initiated in 1996 at Children’s Hospital in Cincinnati, Ohio.
 In 2010, TMI was awarded the Employment for People with Hearing Impairment and Deafness (EPWHID) grant for $405,000 by the California Department of Rehabilitation, which led to our expanded ETI division for the Deaf and Hard of Hearing.